 What About Hantavirus?

 Hantaviruses are a family of several viruses found in rodents.
 These viruses have caused serious health problems in other parts of the world (mainly the Far East, Scandinavia, and Eastern Europe).
 The virus causing the recent U.S. cases is a Hantavirus strain that seems to be unique to North America.
-This new strain attacks the lung and causes a disease called Adult Respiratory Distress Syndrome (ARDS).
+This new strain attacks the lungs and causes a disease called Adult Respiratory Distress Syndrome (ARDS).
 While it was originally thought to be localized to the Southwest corner of the country, there have been cases reported on the east coast as well as the northeast.
 Roughly 50% of all the 250+ reported cases in the USA were fatal.
 The virus is thought to be mainly carried by a common rodent, the field mouse AKA deer mouse.
 This mouse (Peromyscus maniculatus) is native to most of the United States including Massachusetts.
 Infected rodents shed live virus in saliva, feces, and urine.
 Humans are infected when they inhale dust that contains dried rodent urine or feces.
 Transmission may also occur when dried material contaminated by rodent feces are disturbed and directly introduced into broken skin or the eyes, nose, or mouth.
 Insect bites and household pets are not thought to play a role in hantavirus transmission.
 Squirrels, birds, hamsters, and rabbits are not known carriers of the hantavirus.
 There is no evidence of person-to-person transmission of the hantavirus.
 If you find areas where there are mice droppings, do not vacuum up the droppings.
 Instead, use rubber gloves, and use a dampened paper towel to pick up all the droppings.
 Then, you can spray the area with a mixture of bleach and water and wipe it down.
 Only then should you use a vacuum in that area.

 How American Pest Solutions Can Help